weizeming/MILE/README.md

 w/ Zeming Wei, Yihao Zhang, and Meng Sun.

 ## Quick start
-1. Download `SST2, AGnews, mrpc, QNLI, RTE, WMT` datasets and move them into the folder `data`.
+1. Download `SST2, AGnews, mrpc, QNLI, RTE, WMT` datasets and move them into the folder `./data`.
 You can directly copy the `data` folder from [BatchICL](https://github.com/Cardinalere/Batch-ICL).

 2. Edit the paths to your LLMs in `paths.py`.